-World's steepest funicular railway opens in Switzerland
+World’s steepest funicular railway opens to public

-The world’s steepest funicular line - which can climb a 110% gradient - has opened at the Alpine resort of Stoos in central Switzerland.
+The world’s steepest funicular line - which can climb a 110% gradient - has opened to the public at the Alpine resort of Stoos in central Switzerland.

 Swiss President Doris Leuthard officially opened CHF52 million ($53 million) project running from Schywz to the mountain village of Stoosexternal link, which lies 1,300 meters above sea level, on Friday evening.
+The public got their first taste on Sunday.
+Saturday was reserved for the locals.

+Here is a look at what can be seen when in the funicular.

-It opened two years later than planned due to engineering and money problems.
+The funicular opened two years later than planned due to engineering and money problems.
 But this was forgotten as Leuthard cut the red ribbon.
 In her speech, she praised the project’s organisers for their courage.
 Many funiculars are not profitable.
 “But the board, canton and the region believe in the future.
 I am convinced that this will pay off,” she said.

 Leuthard, who also head the transport ministry, said that the funicular would also serve locals as well as tourists.
 “This is what characterises Switzerland, that we offer a service that everyone can use.”